kree-nickm/element-list-controller/README.md

 * __html__: The data will be treated as text, but markup tags will not be stripped away.
 This will treat all of the inner HTML has a string and sort that alphabetically.
 * __number__: The data will be treated as numeric and sorted highest to lowest.

-The sort element can be clicked again to reverse the order.
-The merge sort algorithm is used, so sorting is stable and should be quite fast even for extremely large lists of elements.
+The `sort` element can be clicked again to reverse the order.
+The merge-sort algorithm is used, so sorting is stable and should be quite fast even for extremely large lists of elements.
+You can also add the `sort-initial` class to a `sort` element, and the script will simulate a click event on that `sort` element once the list has initialized.
+This will set the default list order as well as add the appropriate `sortup`/`sortdown` classes.

 Finally, to actually fill in the sortable data inside of the element list, two choices are available:
 * An attribute can be included by an immediate child of the list container in this format: `data-<field>-value="<value>"`, where `<field>` corresponds to the value of `data-field` in the `sort` element, and `<value>` is your data.